-Organised in collaboration with the Tolkien Estate and the Tolkien family and thanks to the exceptional participation of the Bodleian Library (Oxford) and of Marquette University Libraries (Milwaukee, United States), the BnF exhibition invites you on a journey to the heart of Tolkien's imaginary geography.
+Organised in collaboration with the Tolkien Estate and the Tolkien family and thanks to the exceptional participation of the Bodleian Libraries, University of Oxford and of the Raynor Memorial Libraries - Marquette University (Milwaukee, United States), the BnF exhibition invites you on a journey to the heart of Tolkien's imaginary geography.
 The first part of the journey is divided into chapters which serve as stopovers through Middle-earth, from the Shire to Mordor, and further still, to Valinor.
 Each place, each territory offers an opportunity to address the underlying literary, cultural and linguistic details behind Tolkien's work.

-Tolkien's original manuscripts and drawings - mostly on-loan from the Bodleian Library (Oxford) and Marquette University Libraries (Milwaukee) - are the very aim of this journey.
+Tolkien's original manuscripts and drawings - mostly on-loan from the Bodleian Libraries and the Raynor Memorial Libraries - Marquette University - are the very aim of this journey.
 Often in careful calligraphy, at times decorated with sketches, outlines and drawings, these manuscripts are artworks in their own right.
 Combined with the maps drawn by the author and his son, Christopher Tolkien, and with his many watercolours, they allow visitors to understand how Tolkien created the complex universe that is Middle-earth.
 The public will therefore be able to read famous passages from The Hobbit and from The Lord of the Rings, poems in Elvish languages, admire the tree of invented languages...
 The drawings provide a view of how Tolkien himself saw his world, the landscapes, the cities and the towers.